Qubik-Studios/Sneaky-Tree-Growing/README.md

 ## Custom Tags and Blocks

-In the newest version you can now add tags from mods that are not supported.
+In the newest version, you can now add tags from mods that are not supported.
 As example, you can add manually support for
 Dynamic tree's.
-Just go for that in the config and add your favorite mod tag in the section: "Custom-Tags = []" An example how you use the custom tag system is in the Config.
+Just go for that in the config and add your favorite mod tag in the section: "Custom-Tags = []" An example of how you use the custom tag system is in the Config.

 Version 1.10 and up:<br>
 There is a new Config for Normal Blocks.
 You can add every Single block you like to get the Effect applied.